 Jeb Barlet is smart.
 Don't be fooled.
 His intelligence is a message.
-Simply put, you can't make good decisions in that job without a knowledge of American History and a comprehensive understanding of issues.
+Simply put, you can't make good decisions in that job without knowledge of American History and a comprehensive understanding of issues.
 Everyone on Barlet's staff has these things.

 However, Bartlet himself is even more exceptional.
-As stated, he scored 1590 on the SAT test and seems annoyed he missed a questions.
+As stated, he scored 1590 on the SAT test and seems annoyed he missed a question.
 He graduated summa cum laude with a degree in American Studies and theology.
 He has a Ph.D. in Economics.
 He speaks four languages.
 He won a Nobel Prize in Economics.

-Dude is smart.
+The dude is smart.
 There's no debate.
 The show believes our leaders should be smart.